GluuFederation/docs-ce-prod/3.1.1/source/index.md

 ## License
 The Gluu Server is a container distribution composed of software written by Gluu and incorporated from other open source projects.
-Gluu projects are frequently prefixed with our open source handle: **ox** (e.g. oxAuth, oxTrust).
+Gluu projects are frequently prefixed with our handle: **ox** (e.g. oxAuth, oxTrust).
 Any code in the Gluu Server that we wrote is MIT license, and is available on [Github](https://github.com/GluuFederation/).
 The license for each software component is listed below.

 |	Component	|	License	            |
 |-----------------------|---------------|